 In the following post you’re going to learn how I save mountains of time by utilising powerful tools for finding contact details of site owners that I want to contact.
 If you’re fine with throwing your time away then don’t read this.

-Guest posting is an amazing method for building not just links but most importantly; relationships.
+Guest posting is an amazing tactic for building not just links but most importantly; relationships.

 These relationships will grow into something amazing providing you give them time and nurture them.

 Sending the occasional guest post off every so often is all well and good but the really big wins will come when you blanket all of the authoritative blogs in your niche with guest posts within a short space of time.

 Think about it like this; most people don’t just subscribe to one blog, they’ll subscribe to quite a few so when they check their RSS feed reader they will most likely read a couple of posts off several of the popular sites within a topic area or a few closely knit topic areas.

 What do you think the reader would think if they saw posts on maybe 5+ of the blogs they regularly read that were written by you?

 That is the point when you start to be noticed as a blogger or writer and start to be perceived as an authority within your niche simply by the number of authoritative blogs that have posted your content.

 So the next part of this is to scale up your guest posting efforts, which means emailing more bloggers about guest posting opportunities than ever before; it may require sending out quite a few tailored email approaches (mass

 mailing isn’t going to work here, I can tell when someone mass mails me and so can other site owners – it’s not cool).